ansemjo/openwrtbuilder/README.md

 ## INSTALLATION

 In a previous version, this script required `genuinetools/img` because it was one of the only good possibilities for a rootless and buildkit-capable builder.
-Nowadays and modern `docker` binary will do.
+Nowadays any modern `docker` binary will do.
 Whether you chose to use a rootless flavour is up to you but I strongly recommend it.
 So head over to [docs.docker.com](https://docs.docker.com/engine/install/ubuntu/) for installation instructions.

 Apart from that, it's just a shell script which uses a few basic system commands that should readily be available on a common Linux system with GNU coreutils.